Rajat4323/RBAC-UI/README.md

 ## RBAC Dashboard

 ## Description

-The RBAC Dashboard is a React-based web application that allows users to manage a list of users by performing CRUD (Create, Read, Update, Delete) operations.
-The interface is enhanced with smooth animations using the AOS (Animate On Scroll) library, making the user experience interactive and visually appealing.
+The RBAC Dashboard (Role-Based Access Control Dashboard) is a user-friendly web application designed to efficiently manage users and their roles.
+With an intuitive interface and support for CRUD (Create, Read, Update, Delete) operations, the application is suitable for both mobile and desktop devices.

+Enhanced with animations powered by the AOS (Animate On Scroll) library, the dashboard provides an engaging and seamless user experience.
+Whether you’re adding roles or managing permissions, the app ensures flexibility and responsiveness.

 ---

 ## Features

-- Add new users to the system.
-- Edit existing user details.
-- Delete users from the list.
-- Add roles for the user.
-- Allowed custom permissions to add.
+-User Management: Add, edit, and delete users with ease.
+-Role Management: Assign and manage roles for users.
+-Custom Permissions: Create and add dynamic permissions for users.
-- Responsive design for mobile and desktop devices.
+-Responsive Design: Adapts seamlessly to both mobile and desktop devices.
-- Smooth animations using AOS library.
+-Smooth Animations: Leverages AOS for scroll-based animations.
+-Clean UI: A modern, clean design powered by Bootstrap.

 ---

 ## Technologies Used

-- **ReactJS**: For building the user interface.
+-**ReactJS**: For building a dynamic and interactive user interface.
-- **JavaScript (ES6+)**: For implementing logic.
+-**JavaScript (ES6+)**: For implementing functionality and logic.
-- **AOS (Animate On Scroll)**: For smooth animations on scroll.
+-**AOS (Animate On Scroll)**: For sleek scroll-based animations.
-- **Bootstrap**: For styling and responsiveness.
+-**Bootstrap**: For a responsive and visually appealing design.

 ---